apoorvashete/DraftRes/README.md

 # DraftRes
 DraftRes is a Draft Fantasy Soccer that uses ResilientDB for storing and retrieving data.
 DraftRes' draft room offers a unique and engaging team selection experience.
 Accessed with valid credentials, teams follow a serpentine draft sequence (A-B-C-D-D-C-B-A) ensuring a balanced and dynamic selection process.
 Selections are broadcasted in real-time, keeping all teams informed about player affiliations.
 This continues until all selections are complete, creating an exciting and efficient drafting environment.

 The site is live at http://draftres.resilientdb.com/

+This project is licensed under the Apache 2.0 License - see the LICENSE file for details.

 ## Prerequisites (also available on https://blog.resilientdb.com/2023/09/21/ResVault.html)